OWASP/DevGuide/03-Build/0x03-Authentication.md

 D) The false positive rate within large user populations means that biometrics cannot be used as a single factor authentication mechanism.
 E) The cost of biometric devices is relatively high compared to secure alternatives, such as transaction signing tokens or SMS one time passwords.

-Biometric authentication can be a useful mechanism where the user has a device under their control, and the only enrolled user
+Biometric authentication can be a useful mechanism where the user has a device under their control, and is the only enrolled user

 ### Authentication Patterns ###